-Discusses planning a concert with the group.
+- Discusses planning a concert with the group.
 Reads an advertisement about a concert.
 Answers questions based on the text.
-Identifies genre, audience, purpose, main message and features of the advertisement.
+Identifies genre, audience, purpose, main - Identifies genre, audience, purpose, main message and features of the advertisement.
 Looks up meanings of words in a dictionary.
 Writes sentences using words from the text.

-24) My concert
+24 My concert

-Forms compound words.
+- Forms compound words.
 Writes sentences using compound words.
 Uses a mind map to plan a story or an event.
 Writes an essay about a concert.
-Uses the future tense.

-Uses connecting words such as and, then and next.

-Checks spelling and punctuation.
+Uses the future tense. - Uses connecting words such as and, then and next. - Checks spelling and punctuation.